 Cost: From £36.50 (US$45) per person for a one-hour tour.
 You can find out more about this food tour here.

-The great thing about doing one of the food tours in Rome by bike is that you cover so much ground.
+The great thing about doing one of the bike and food tour in Rome is that you cover so much ground.
 That’s true of The Flavors of Rome by Bike tour, which takes you on a five-mile journey with regular stops for incredible food along the way.

 We had a taste of everything from pizza and artisan smoked meats to some superb sweets.
 As you stop off at different shops and producers along the way, there’s also the chance to buy your favourite foodie finds too.
 Obviously you’ve got to take home a souvenir or two.